 You will start this process by picking your dandelions.
 They are most prominent in April and May for the picking.

-However, you need to know that what part of the dandelion you pick for use will determine the taste of your wine.
+However, you need to know that whatever part of the dandelion you pick for use will determine the taste of your wine.
 If you use only the blossoms, then the wine should have a sweeter taste.
 If you use the whole dandelion (including the green parts) it will make it have a much more bitter taste.

-So keep this in mind as you pick your flowers for use.
+Keep this in mind as you pick your flowers for use.

 2. Give Your Dandelions a Bath

 Next, you’ll need to place your dandelions in a colander and run cool water over them.
 Think of it as though you are washing fresh fruits and vegetables.
-You’ll want to remove any dirt, any bad parts of the flowers, and try to remove any bugs as well.
+You’ll remove any dirt, any bad parts of the flowers, and try to remove any bugs as well.

 3. Soak Your Flowers